In this review, I will take a look at the Pflueger Purist Spinning Reel which is the next model up from the Pflueger President Spinning Reel.

 Alternatives

-The one thing that you do not get with the Okuma Inspira is the sealed drag system, however in the model 30 the Okuma is 13% lighter, weighing in at 7.4 oz. vs the Purist model 30 weighing in at 8.5 oz.
-Read my complete review on the Okuma Inspira Spinning reel HERE.
+The one thing you do not get with the Okuma Inspira is the sealed drag system.
+However, in model 30, the Okuma is 13% lighter, weighing in at 7.4 oz, compared to the purist model 30, which weighs in at 8.5 oz.

-If you want to get even lighter weight then I would say to take a look at the Pflueger Supreme XT which is a magnesium body and rotor and also has the same sealed drag system as the Pflueger Pursuit.
+If you want to get an even lighter weight, I would say to look at the Pflueger Supreme XT, a magnesium body and rotor with the same sealed drag system as the Pflueger Pursuit.

-This is an ultralight reel as a model 30 weighs in at just 6.8 oz.
-Read my complete review on the Pfleuger Supreme XT HERE.
+This is an ultralight reel; a model 30 weighs just 6.8 oz.

 In Conclusion

-Overall I think that this is a good reel for the price point as it is pretty hard to find a reel that has sealed anything for under $80.
+Overall, I think this is a good reel for the price point, as it is pretty hard to find a reel that has sealed anything for under $80.

-The one reservation I have is that in reading other reviews it does seem that there are some manufacturing inconsistencies with the Pflueger Purist.
+The one reservation I have is that, after reading other reviews, it seems there are some manufacturing inconsistencies with the Pflueger Purist.

-This is not the case for the entire Pflueger brand as I have not heard of any problems with the Pflueger President which is actually a less expensive reel.
+This is not the case for the entire Pflueger brand, as I have not heard of any problems with the Pflueger President, which is a less expensive reel.

 I will update the post after I have used the reel for 6-12 months to let you know if I have had any issues or if the reel is still performing strongly.